juxhouse/bela-resources/README.md

 ## Diagram-as-Code

-You can upload "hard coded" elements, dependencies and containments to BELA by writing a JSON file yourself, using the format defined by the [BELA API](API.md).
+You can upload "hard coded" elements, dependencies and containments to BELA using the JSON format defined by the [BELA API](API.md).

-An example command you can use in your CI/CD pipeline to update BELA with custom diagram elements:
+Add this command to your CI/CD pipeline to update BELA with custom diagram elements:
 ```
 if [ -f "bela-custom-update.json" ]; then
     curl ... --data @bela-custom-update.json